Blue Mountains Grammar School: History

 The move of the school to its current grounds in Wentworth Falls came with the purchase of 'Coorah' in 1951.
 In May 1951 John Deane wrote a letter to parents stating that the operations of the school would no longer be conducted in Springwood, but at the new site of the school in Wentworth Falls.
 About 80 students were transferred from the Springwood campus to the Wentworth Fall site.

 With a variety of dedicated benefactors, and the commitment of staff, students, and parents to the growth of the school, Blue Mountains Grammar School underwent a period of strategic growth between 1953 and 1960.
 Now under the leadership of Albert Pitt-Owen, it was promised that the school would be returned to sustainable enrolment numbers, but to do so required that Albert had the 'authority as well as responsibility'.
 1953-1959 saw a significant period of development with land purchases, building, and a general rise in student numbers.
 In 1961, after the firm establishment of the Junior School, Albert Pitt-Owen signaled his intention to expand the establishment with a Senior school campus.
 In 1965 that Senior school moved from its initial location at 'Blue Horizons' to its current location at Coorah, Wentworth Falls.

-The school now caters to approximately 600 students, and is presided over by the current Acting Headmaster, Steven Coote.
+The school now caters to approximately 500 students, and is presided over by the current Headmaster, Steven Coote.